django/django/README.rst

 Dependencies
 ------------

-All Channels projects currently support 3.5 and up. ``channels`` is compatible with Django 1.11, 2.1, and 2.2.
+All Channels projects currently support Python 3.5 and up. ``channels`` is compatible with Django 1.11, 2.1, and 2.2.

 Contributing